 I’m learning very quickly by styling men and asking them what they define as fashionable; that it all comes down to what they feel comfortable in and what they can identify with.
 So here are the questions that I pose: Is the current catwalk set up for men, corresponding with how the average man thinks?
 Does it teach him how to embrace new trends and encourage him to feel confident in wearing the clothes presented?
 Can he identify with the models and think to himself “can I create that look”?
 From what I’ve seen so far, my thinking is; generally not.
 But I am not saying that this ideal fashion mind-set is never going to happen and I am well aware that there are those unique and wonderful few brands whose ethos is exactly this – I applaud them!
 Men’s fashion is quickly racing to the foreground, so let’s begin tapping into to the male mind and start zoning in on how we can get the average man to start taking interest in his image.

-Hentsch Man got it spot on for me.
-Its collection was in store and available to anyone who wanted to try it on.
+Hentsch Man got it to spot on for me.
+Its collection was in the store and available to anyone who wanted to try it on.
 You could interact with the models and ask what they liked the best.
-More importantly the men wearing the collection were the key to the success of the label.
+More importantly, the men wearing the collection were the key to the success of the label.
 They looked damn-right dapper and confident in what they wore, this was reflected in the way that they talked to everyone.
 Connecting with your market can be the turning point in the career of a brand.

 I noticed nearly every man in the room, loved what they saw.
 They could easily identify the pieces of the collection that they would want to wear and buy.
 Discussing with others in the room how parts of the new collection could tie into their current wardrobe.
 Ladies and Gentlemen we have to understand one thing: men’s fashion is just starting to evolve and we are not even close to where it’s headed.
 One discussion I had at Selfridges was, whether its current clientele was not ready for big changes yet.
-The store manager explained that the men still bought very familiar items of clothing and it is a slow climb to get a man to steer away from familiarity and get him out of his comfort-zone.
+The store manager explained that the men still bought very familiar items of clothing and it is a slow climb to get a man to steer away from familiarity and get him out of his comfort zone.

-I loved the designs I saw at London Collections: Men 2013 and was excited to see such an involvement since a break-though in men’s fashion is long over due.
-But I am not interested solely in the well dressed man, in fact its just the opposite.
+I loved the designs I saw at London Collections: Men 2013 and was excited to see such an involvement since a break-though in men’s fashion is long overdue.
+But I am not interested solely in the well-dressed man, in fact, its just the opposite.
 My interest lies with the man who has no idea how to embrace a new trend and needs guidance when it comes to styling himself.
 I want to encourage him to just look and find inspiration from the streets of where he lives and ask himself; is this the best I can look?